-- Offsets in the joints of the drain.
+- Offsets in the joints of your drain.
 Your sewer line is made of segments of pipe joined to one another.
-After some time, the ground outside your home can move and settle, and push the sewer in various ways, causing breaks in the joints.
+After some time, the ground outside your home can move and settle and push the sewer in various ways, causing breaks in the joints.

 - Tree roots entering the drain.
 This regularly looks like noodles inside the drain.
-In the event that a break in a sewer happens, water will spill out and attract tree roots.
+If a break in a sewer happens, water will spill out and attract tree roots.
 The roots will gather around the dampness area from the leaky drain pipe, and eventually attack the cracked drain, and build up inside the pipe over time.

-- Drain has a bend (We call it a banana).
-This can be cause of the earth moving causing the drain to bend.
-We can spot this issue when we our camera hits water and then becomes clear further on in the drain.
-This means that water has collected in a low point in the pipe.
+- The drain has a bend (We call it a banana).
+This can because the earth moving to cause the drain to bend.
+We can spot this issue when our camera hits the water and becomes clear further in the drain.
+This means that water has been collected at a low point in the pipe.